neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 }
 ```

+All customizations with the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) are **optional**.
+Your use case will work even if minimal, such as in the example above.
+However, most are worth the time and effort to implement, since they
+improve your development experience, make testing and design review easier,
+or help to impress your customers.

 There are many functions and getters defined on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.
 They can be used in the use case before returning the
 [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html) to customize the use case.